DETAILED ACTION

 Regarding claim 5, Cole and Florent and Myung disclose the IC device testing apparatus of claim 4, Florent further teaches wherein the output center wavelength is 1550 nm (see [0051-52]).

-Regarding claim 16, Cole and Florent disclose the method of claim 14, wherein selectively heating the target portion of the DUT further comprises generating the laser beam with a continuous wave laser source having an output center wavelength of 1200 nm-1800 nm (see Col. 3 lines 45-55), except for explicitly specifying that the laser beam with a continuous wave laser source having an output power rating of at least 1 W. Myung discloses, in Figs. 1-2, a laser source 20 provides a plurality of semiconductor chips 14 with a laser beam 22 whose radiation heat is used to heat up the semiconductor chips 14, the laser beam 22 outputs power rating of at least 1 W (see [0023]).
+Regarding claim 16, Cole and Florent disclose the method of claim 14, wherein selectively heating the target portion of the DUT further comprises generating the laser beam with a continuous wave laser source having an output center wavelength of 1200 nm-1800 nm (see Col. 3 lines 45-55 of Cole), except for explicitly specifying that the laser beam with a continuous wave laser source having an output power rating of at least 1 W. Myung discloses, in Figs. 1-2, a laser source 20 provides a plurality of semiconductor chips 14 with a laser beam 22 whose radiation heat is used to heat up the semiconductor chips 14, the laser beam 22 outputs power rating of at least 1 W (see [0023]).

 It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to employ the laser source of Cole and Florent for outputting power rating of at least 1W as taught by Cole, for purpose of meeting the system design and specification requirement.